If you want to be good at something, you have to condition both your mind and body. You can’t have one without the other.

 As they say, practice makes perfect.
 You need to keep training your mind and practicing if you want to have a survival mindset.
 Studies have shown that being regularly exposed to exercise helps the brain remember something better.

 It becomes muscle memory and almost like a secondary automatic action.
 Training and practicing mentally and physically preps you.

 - Practicing your breathing technique in everyday situations or when you need to calm down.

-Manifest success.
+- Manifest success.
 Alright, yeah.
 It might sound like what some bull con artist pastor might say, but we’re gonna double down and stand with it.
 You gotta develop the conviction that what you’re going to do will succeed, and it’s a guarantee that you‘ll live.
-It’s about the will and determination to live that will see you through.
+The survival mindset is all about the will and determination to stay alive.

-Do what you need to do.
-We’re all a hopeful bunch, but more importantly, we’re all realists.
-And as true realists, we know that rescue might be a far off option.
+- Do what you need to do.
+We’re a hopeful bunch, but more importantly, we’re all realists.
+And as true realists, we know that rescue might be a far-off option.
 So we know that when the going gets tough, we gotta do what we gotta do.
 Anything that sounds impossible will be possible as long as we rely on our common sense and knowledge.
 You have to trust yourself.

 Disaster can strike anytime, so it pays to be prepared for it not only in supplies and tools but mentally, too.
 A survival mindset might just make the difference in seeing you through to live another day.

 Got more tips on how to enhance your survival mindset?
 Let us know in the comments section below.